tryretool/retool_external_template/README.md

     ├── server.js               // entry point for the server.
 Specifies the router files to use (index.js, retool.js)
     ├── package.json           // file for managing dependencies
 ```

+## 👩‍💻 Contributing

+To contribute, open a Github Issue on this repo, and let us know what you are thinking of contributing!
+We encourage you to reach out before you get started building to get early feedback.